 The premium cost is only one factor when it comes to healthcare.
-Medigap costs more because the premium is really the only thing you worry about.
-Depending on your policy of course.
+Medigap costs more because the premium is the only thing you worry about.
+Depending on your policy, of course.

-The cost of Medigap can range from $50-$300 a month depending on where you live, eligibility, the plan you choose, and other factors.
+The cost of Medigap can range from $50-$300 a month, depending on where you live, your eligibility, the plan you choose, and other factors.

 The MOOP is the maximum amount you can spend on covered medical expenses before the plan covers you 100%.
-So, if you have a $300 a month Medigap policy that means you only pay $3,600 for the year no matter how serious your health conditions become.
-If you have a Part C plan you could pay $11,000 in health care costs.
+So, if you have a $ 300-a-month Medigap policy, you only pay $3,600 for the year, no matter how serious your health conditions become.
+You could pay $11,000 in health care costs if you have a Part C plan.

-Now, with Part C if you’re in good health or dodge the doctor, you could pay $0.
-Avoiding the doctor isn’t beneficial for your health and when you get insurance, you want coverage that is going to provide value.
+Now, with Part C, if you’re in good health or dodge the doctor, you could pay $0.
+Avoiding the doctor isn’t beneficial for your health, and when you get insurance, you want coverage that will provide value.